Frequently Asked Questions

 Yes, when selected for the appropriate application.

-You can buy BORLA products from performance parts distributors, national mail order catalogs, local muffler shops, and car dealerships as well as direct from the factory.
-You can buy direct from our website (borla.com) or use our site to find a local retailer in your area.
+You can buy BORLA® products from performance parts distributors, online retailers, local muffler shops, and car dealerships as well as direct from our website.

 We really wish we could just package a sound sample in a box like little shampoo bottles or the cologne ads in magazines -- you know, the ones where you pull apart the page and get to actually smell it.
 But the nature of our product is such that this is not possible.